yoember/yoember.github.io/index.md

 ### Homework

-**Option 1:** Improve further your Contact Page.
+**Option 1:** Further improve your Contact Page.

-1. Create a `contact` model with `email` and with `message` field.
+1. Create a `contact` model with `email` and `message` fields.
-2. Save that model in the server when someone click on "Send" button on Contact form.
+2. Save the model on the server when someone clicks on the "Send" button on the Contact form.
 Update your `contact.js` controller to contain validations and actions.
 3. Create an Admin page under `http://localhost:4200/admin/contacts`
 4. List all saved messages in a table.

-**Option 2:** Refactor your app contact section with usage of model in route.
+**Option 2:** Refactor your app's contact section with usage of model in route.

-1. Move validation in model.
+1. Move contact validation into the contact model.
-2. Copy and paste the actions from controller to the route and try sending a message.
-Why doesn't the content of the message and email box clear?
-Now refactor it to clear.
+2. Copy and paste the actions from the controller to the route and try sending a message.
+Why don't the message and email boxes clear?
+Refactor it so they do clear.
+You'll also need to correct the same problem in the validation code you moved to the contact model.
-3. Remove contact controller.
+3. Remove the contact controller.

 ## <a name='lesson-4'></a>Lesson 4